klawrencegupta-splunk/fio/README.md

 The [job name] is important for regex since it provides additional data about job size, number of threads and if it was a randrw job, randwrite or randread type of job that's not provided in the original FIO payload.

-**fio_analyzer**
+**fio_analyzer_shapp**

 FIO Analyzer SH app with FIO Results dashboard.
 Current Metrics:

-- Read IOPS
+2 Dashboards available:
+- FIO Results Analyzer - By Job
+- FIO Results Analyzer - By Host
+With the following metrics available:

+Job Details
-- Write IOPS
+ - Job Name, Job Type (randrw/randwrite/randread), Job Size (MB), Read IOPS, Trim IOPS, Write IOPS

-- IO Depth
-- Disk Util % (during testing - all threads)
-- Latency & Bandwidth Stats
-- CPU Utilization
+Disk Utilization % | Computational & Submission Latency -- *highest value will be reported* Total IOPS Distribution (RW) by Job Size (MB)
+Total IOPS by # concurrent FIO jobs
+Latency Distribution by % over ms
+Bandwidth Utilization by Fio Job